harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 Make sure the file path is correct.
 Now when  you startup the computer, it will automatically run your bash script and change the options to your new defaults.

 One disclaimer here is that on my machine, the touchpad doesn't really get disabled when I type, and my touchpad is large enough that I always touch it while typing.
-This has been really annoying recently, so one way I get around it is to use an external mouse and just disable the touchpad completely when I'm writing a lot, for example, this blog post.
-When I solve this issue, I'll update this post again, this just isn't on my highest priority at the moment.
-There are packages other than synaptics that can also control the touchpad, and I have yet to try them all.
+This has been really annoying recently, so although this isn't a full solution, I found that if you disable "Tap to Click", enable "Edge Scrolling", and disable "Natural Scrolling" (two-finger scrolling), there's no way for your touchpad to accidentally click anything.
+Another solution is to just disable the touchpad completely and use an external mouse.
+When I resolve this issue once and for all, I'll update this post again, this just isn't currently a priority for me.
+If you do find a solution to this, feel free to [email me](mailto:harrison.c.wang@gmail.com).